Skip to content

 tags.html tags (dict of display name → post list), pages, canonical_url

-category.html category, safe_category, all_posts, pages, prev_page_url, next_page_url, canonical_url
+category.html category, safe_category, all_posts, pages, prev_page_url, next_page_url, canonical_url, pagination_page_urls

 categories.html categories (dict of display name → post list), pages, canonical_url